microsoft/RadFact/README.md

-# RadFact: An LLM-based Evaluation Metric for AI-generated Grounded Radiology Reporting
+# RadFact: An LLM-based Evaluation Metric for AI-generated Radiology Reporting

 **We will be releasing the code soon.**